 Presenting is when you see an expecting momma scenario and want her to see your profile.
 Please also write a hand-written letter to the birth mother each time.
+I have 6 templates I will provide you via email for these letters-just ask me for them.
 Please be open and honest in this letter.
 I'm happy to provide feedback on your letter.
 Write from the heart and take your time.

 Tip: Make sure the match feels right.
 I know it’s easy to just say yes because you desperately want it work out but don’t compromise on something you’re not willing to follow through on in the future (example: if the birth mom used drugs or wants open/closed adoption etc.).

 *I’m a big believer that a match will be meant to be when it is but you need to make sure it’s genuine.

 Watch this video on what a birth mom would like you to know.

 PLEASE PLEASE PLEASE DO NOT MAKE PROMISES YOU CANNOT KEEP!
 For example if the expecting mom wants an open adoption with updates and you don't.
 Or if the expecting mom wants yearly visits and you do not.

 Please also read these RED FLAGS.

 Be aware that some agencies/places do not allow you to use credit which means you need a fair amount of cash on hand if the expecting momma/family pick you.
 Also, please be aware of the "at risk" money.
 At risk money means the money you would not get back if expecting mom decided to parent.
 Some agencies/attorneys will not work with you on a refund.
 Most do not refund any expecting mom expenses.
 Some will work with you if that does happen to find you a match again (typically a story drop).
 A stork drop is a baby that has already been born.
 Also, know that once selected many agencies require $15,000-$20,000 within 5 business days of expecting mom selecting you.